Gold Plated Needles

 My gold-plated needles are blunt-ended as they are made for all sorts of counted embroidery – they part fabric threads, rather than piercing the fabric.
 You won’t want to go back once you have tried one!
 A pack of three needles is one size – choose from size 24, 26 or 28.
 The higher the needle number, the finer it is.
 If unsure which to order, size 24 will suit working on Aida fabric and size 26 is recommended for 28-count evenweave.
 A size 28 needle is finer again and best when stitching with the equivalent of one strand of stranded cotton (floss) because the eye is very delicate.
 They will not rust, mark your fabric or affect you if you are allergic to nickel.

-The needles are presented in a mini envelope lined with a print taken from the Catherine Archer sampler.
-The inner fabric is hand screened with the matching design
+The needles are presented in a mini envelope lined with a print taken from the Catherine Archer sampler or one of my spot motif samplers.

 The story of this little treasure

 These gold-plated needles have been voted the best in the business for many years, so let me tell you a little more about how they came to be.
 During 1987, the I visited the US with my family and explored American cross stitch shops.
 It was then that I was introduced to gold-plated needles and, I must be honest, I thought it was all bunkum.
 You can imagine how surprised I was after stitching with a good-quality gold-plated needle for an evening – I was completely hooked!